 Not to mention the PageSpeed tool also has certain limitations when it comes to staying on the same page as that of the ever-changing SEO landscape where best practices and valuable metrics change with trends and time.

-The Lighthouse tool deals with this problem straight away by getting rid of an overall score and instead settling for an individual score based on five separate categories:
+The Lighthouse tool deals with this problem straight away by getting rid of an overall score and instead of settling for an individual score based on five separate categories:

 Each of these categories will include individual analysis and reports.
 Within each of these five areas, you have smaller components such as Input Latency, Image optimization and Render blocks.